actuallyachraf/study-notes/crypto/knowledge-proofs.md

 - You scratch 7 lines on a piece of paper
 - You scratch 8 more lines on a piece of paper
-- YOu start counting how many lines you have
+- You start counting how many lines you have

 While addition is basically counting, you *didn't know that* the + symbol looked like a summoning symbol for yellow dancing devils.